breeze833/voice_echo_bot/README.md

 * Make sure you have python3
 * `pip install -r < requirements.txt`

-Note 1: you may need to install some native libraries manually.
+Note 1: You may need to install some native libraries manually.
+Note 2: On Raspberry Pi, sometimes assertion failure would occur.
+It is caused by a bug in the PortAudio.
+Without fixing the library, installing pulseaudio or jackd is a workaround.

 ## Configuration